temporalio/documentation/docs-src/typescript/how-to-define-a-query-in-typescript.md

   - typescript
 ---

-Use [`defineQuery`](https://typescript.temporal.io/api/namespaces/workflow/#definequery) to define a query method for a Workflow.
+Use [`defineQuery`](https://typescript.temporal.io/api/namespaces/workflow/#definequery) to define the name, parameters, and return value of a Query.

 <!--SNIPSTART typescript-define-query -->
 <!--SNIPEND-->